kevinpalis/gobii-db/Readme.md

 This contains everything you need to build the schema from scratch.
 Note that if you are using one of our pre-configured containers, all these scripts were already ran for you.

+If you need to create an instance of our database (ex. for development or testing), follow this guide: [Setting a Database for Development](https://gobiiproject.atlassian.net/wiki/spaces/GDW/pages/257523864/Setting+Up+a+Database+for+Development)

 * **Rawbase** - raw SQL files that will build the schema from an empty database.
-Running this will create a schema synonymous to the first stable build of the data warehouse.
+Running this will create GOBii's foundation schema.
+* **Liquibase** - as mentioned in the "Database Versioning" section above, this directory contains all the Liquibase changelogs and changesets.